cdl-geneseo/cdl-geneseo.github.io/_drafts/evaluating-online-teaching.md

 At Geneseo, faculty undergoing personnel review typically prepare a self-reflective statement together with evidence of their teaching effectiveness that includes course materials (syllabi, handouts, assignments, etc.) and examples of student work.
 In writing reflectively about their online teaching, faculty might describe how they see the design and content of their online courses meeting the discipline-specific version of standards such as those described above.
 Additionally, as evidence of growth, they might explain how they’ve changed their online teaching in light of previous experience.
 And they might illustrate their effectiveness by including examples of student engagement such as de-identified excerpts from discussion forums.

-# Transparency, consistency, privacy
+## Transparency, consistency, privacy

 Whatever approach is taken, the important thing is to *make sure the process and the standards it employs are transparent to faculty under review and followed consistently by reviewers.* Taylor’s guide spells out how Penn State instructors should initiate and reviewers carry out their process.
 Academic departments at Geneseo should do the same.

-However it works, the process will require instructors to give one or more peers some level of access to their online courses in Canvas.
-CIT can help instructors provide appropriate access in a way that protects the privacy of students in the course. <!-- More on student privacy needed here. -->
+However it works, the process will require instructors to share their course design and content with one or more peers.
+It's best *not* to have them do this by simply granting peers access to the course in Canvas.
+Students who've contributed to the course's online discussion forums, posted videos, and otherwise shared their views and ideas with the instructor or classmates weren't expecting these outsiders to be part of their audience.

+CIT can instead clone the course so that peers can see its structure and instructional content but no student-generated content.
+To give reviewers a feel for how they engage students in active learning, instructors can include de-identified samples of student work as part of their self-reflection.

-# What about synchronous observation?
+## What about synchronous observation?

 When evaluating physically present teaching, we traditionally attach great importance to classroom visits, which give us the opportunity to see how a colleague interacts with students.
 Online, there's no classroom to visit.
 Course design and content matter loom larger in part through necessity, in part because the absence of a classroom makes them that much more essential to effective instruction and student success.

-In an online course has a synchronous component or is mainly synchronous, however, it's possible for a colleague to “drop in” on a Zoom lecture or discussion in an attempt to get a feel for an instructor’s pedagogical style.
+If an online course has a synchronous component or is mainly synchronous, however, it's possible for a colleague to “drop in” on a Zoom lecture or discussion in an attempt to get a feel for an instructor’s pedagogical style.
 Is this a good idea?

 This is the one point on which the colleagues I consulted in preparing this blog post had significant disagreement, with a small number arguing that by visiting a live synchronous meeting or watching a recorded one, a peer reviewer might gain meaningful insight into a colleague's effectiveness with minimal disruption to the class as a community.